 Of the 5.5 million adults under some type of correctional supervision at the end of 2020, nearly 70 percent (3.89 million) were under community supervision—3 million on probation and the remainder on parole—according to a report from the Bureau of Justice Statistics.
 In comparison and as presented in Correctional Populations in the United States, 2020 – Statistical Tables, 1.69 million adults were in the custody of local jails or incarcerated in state or federal prisons at that time.

-Transitioning back into communities following a period of incarceration can be a challenge for a number of reasons, ranging from substance abuse to a lack of employment options.
-However, corrections officials have the opportunity to work with community treatment organizations to match the appropriate supervision and service to the right person at the right time.
+Transitioning back into the community following a period of incarceration can be challenging, for reasons ranging from substance use to lack of employment options.
+Corrections officials can help people navigating reentry overcome those challenges by working with community treatment organizations to match the appropriate levels of supervision and service to the right person at the right time.

-To help inform practitioners and policymakers, NIJ's CrimeSolutions.ojp.gov has reviewed numerous community corrections programs and practices, detailing what works, what doesn't, and what is promising in achieving specific outcomes.
+To help inform practitioners and policymakers on best practices, NIJ's CrimeSolutions.ojp.gov reviewed numerous community corrections programs and practices, detailing what works, what doesn't, and what is promising in achieving specific outcomes.

-Visit the following pages for additional information and resources produced or sponsored by the Office of Justice Programs and other federal agencies:
+Visit the following pages for additional community corrections resources produced or sponsored by the Office of Justice Programs and other federal agencies: